gbaeke/iotaidev/realtime/aci-multi/deploy-multi.md

 az container create --resource-group rg-iotaidev --file multi.yaml

+Additional paramters:
+- --dns-name-label iotairt
+- --restart-policy Always

+(need to be set in yaml if you use a yaml file)

 To export YAML of an existing container:

 az container export --resource-group rg-iotaidev --name realtime --file realtime-export.yaml